erez-strauss/lockfree_mpmc_queue/README.md

 * push_keep_n() - push an element, and drop the oldest element from the queue if failed to push and push again. always return true;
 * capacity() - returns the capacity of the queue
 * size() - returns number of elements in the queue, its value is not guarenteed, as push/pop might be lazy to increment their respective indexes.
+* enqueue() / dequeue() - convenience methods call push()/pop() respectively.

+### Performance
+The bandwidth performance, measured using the src/q_bandwidth.cpp shows that this queue is faster by two or three times than boost::lockless::queue on some of the runs.

 ### Implementations Details